 We will need to continue to seek capital from time to time to continue development of our product candidates.
 As of December 31, 2021 and 2022, we had cash of \$16.6 million and \$0.5 million, respectively.
 On March 3, 2023, the Company signed a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130 million in gross proceeds to Unicycive through a private placement that included initial upfront funding of \$30 million.
 We expect our existing cash as of December 31, 2022 plus the funding received in March 2023 will enable us to fund our operating expenses and capital expenditure requirements for at least 12 months from the date of this Form 10-K. We believe that we will need to raise substantial additional capital in the future to fund our continuing operations and the development and commercialization of our current product candidates and future product candidates.
 Our business or operations may change in a manner that would consume available funds more rapidly than anticipated and substantial additional funding may be required to maintain operations, fund expansion, develop new or enhanced products, acquire complementary products, businesses or technologies or otherwise respond to competitive pressures and opportunities, such as a change in the regulatory environment.
 In addition, we may need to accelerate the growth of our sales capabilities and distribution beyond what is currently envisioned, and this would require additional capital.
-However, we may not be able to raise sufficient funds to commercialize our current and future product candidates we intend to develop.
+However, we may not be able to secure funding when we need it or on favorable terms.
+We may not be able to raise sufficient funds to commercialize our current and future product candidates we intend to develop.